-We recognize that interactive engagement is some of the best teaching and learning and would be happy to work with you to coordinate a time in which an SI staff, intern or SEC Project Leader can join your class/group virtually to tell you more about the SEC and how they can become involved with the Sustainability Experience Center and/or sustainability at Penn State.
+We recognize that interactive engagement is some of the best teaching and learning and would be happy to work with you to coordinate a time in which a SustainPSU staff member, intern or SEC Project Leader can join your class/group virtually to tell you more about the SEC and how they can become involved with the Sustainability Experience Center and/or sustainability at Penn State.
 Email us at firstname.lastname@example.org to start the conversation.

 Please know that factors well beyond our control weighed heavily in our decision-making efforts, and that we are doing our best as part of the community to continue the work of sustainability education and experience.

-Please contact Peter Boger with the Sustainability Institute with any questions you may have related to SEC outreach opportunities: email@example.com.
-For questions related to SEC operations and research, please contact Meghan Hoskins with the Sustainability Institute: firstname.lastname@example.org.
+Please contact Krista Bailey with Penn State Sustainability with any questions you may have related to SEC outreach opportunities: email@example.com.
+For questions related to SEC operations and research, please contact Meghan Hoskins with Penn State Sustainability: firstname.lastname@example.org.